sahillathwal/sahillathwal/README.md

 ---

 <h2 align='center'>Quote of the Moment</h2>
-<h3 quote align='center'>In some movies you feel like you're a very small part of a huge machine.</h3 quote>
+<h3 quote align='center'>Your present circumstances don't determine where you can go they merely determine where you start.</h3 quote>

 ---